Sole Proprietorship vs LLC: Key Differences to Know for Your Business

 • Complete Control: Owners make all decisions without needing to consult partners or a board.

-• Tax Benefits: Owners report business income on their personal tax returns, simplifying tax filing and potentially reducing tax liabilities.
+• Tax Benefits: Owners report business income on their tax returns, simplifying tax filing and potentially reducing tax liabilities.

 Disadvantages Of Sole Proprietorship